syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPicker/datepicker.md

 documentation: UG
 ---

-# Date Picker
+# Custom Date Picker Using SfPicker

- Custom DatePicker using Picker control.
+ This section will explain about how to create custom DatePicker using Picker control.

  ## Steps